TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/sqlvm-cannottopstartvm.md

 	articleId="9db79585-dd52-4139-a9a7-8194b4448c58"
 />

-# My VM will not start after a configuration change
+# vm management/cannot stop, start or restart a VM

 4 out of 5 customers resolved their VM start issue using the steps below.<br>